 It is important to state at the outset that the random matrices defined in this paper do not have the properties of traditional GOE or (more generally) Wigner matrices; in particular, the matrix elements are dependent and (in general) non-identically distributed.
 This is not a flaw since independent and identically-distributed (IID) matrix elements are model assumptions employed in classical RMT that can be dropped \cite{Anderson2008,Chak2015,Ben2015,AEK2017} without necessarily altering the classical RMT results obtained under IID conditions \cite{Chatter2006,Credner2008,EYY2012,Gotze2015,Naumov2015,Adamsky2016,Che2017,AEK2019}.
 This ``spectral universality'' under different non-IID conditions in theory applies only to large matrices, but as will be later shown using explicit examples, the elements of $2\times2$ random matrices need not be IID to uphold result (\ref{Eqn:Wigner}).
 To the author's knowledge, a general and rigorous proof of this specific fact does not exist in the literature.
-One other important feature of the random matrices considered here is that they are not always real and/or symmetric.
-GOE matrices owe their real and symmetric structure to assumptions and conditions that originate from quantum mechanics.
+One other important feature of the random matrices considered here is that they are generally non-symmetric (when the matrices are real) and non-Hermitian (when the matrices are complex).
+GOE matrices owe their real and symmetric structure to assumptions and conditions that originate from traditional (i.e., Hermitian) quantum mechanics.
 In contrast (and for generality), the random-matrix model defined in this paper has no built-in quantum-mechanical assumptions or conditions.